Vel (film): Plot

-An enraged Sakkara Pandi, realizing he has been tricked, openly challenges Vasu as "detective naaye" and plants bombs all over the village and threatens to murder Vel's family.
-Vel and Vasu team up and stop the bombs from blasting, and Vel's uncles apologize to Vasu for their earlier treatment of him, upon realizing his good heart.
+An enraged Sakkara Pandi, realizing he has been tricked, openly challenges Vasu and plants bombs all over the village and threatens to murder Vel's family.
+Vel and Vasu teams up and stop the bombs from blasting, and Vel's uncles apologize to Vasu for their earlier behaviour to him, upon realizing his good heart.
 Vel fights and chases Sakkara Pandi and during the chase, his leg gets caught on the railway.
 But he had a bomb with him and explained he would do one last killing by killing the civilians on the train.
 Fortunately, Vel tricks him, cuts off his leg and pushes him down where the bombs explodes, killing Sakkara Pandi.
 Vasu's parents, had gone to Appatha and pleaded for them to give Vel to them, Appatha sadly agrees.
 But when Vel comes, she started crying and a few kids were begging Vel not to leave.
 Vasu pleads with his mother to let Vel stay here and sacrifice her son, shocking everyone.
 Sharadha cries, but she agrees saying "after all these years, I just hoped I can know he's alive, but instead I met him and talked with him, that is more than enough".

 The movie ends on a happy note with Vasu and Vel embracing and the family worshipping the God.

 Cast

 Production

-Asin was selected as lead heroine of Suriya after the success of Gajini.
+Asin was selected as lead heroine of Suriya after the success of Ghajini.
+The songs were shot in Switzerland, Kutralam, and Kerala (Munnar and Vagamon).